 - 6. Launch the XIV XCLI tool. - 7.
-Enable the metadata service for the XIV, using the metadata service enable command. - 8.
+Enable the metadata service for the XIV, using the metadata\service\enable command. - 8.
 Close the he XIV XCLI tool and return to the XIV management GUI. - 9.
-Change the storage administrator user to storage integration admin user and re-launch the XIV XCLI tool - 10.
-Create a new Administrative Logical Unit (ALU) per each ESXi host.
-Use the following XCLI format: alu create alu=<alu-name> host=<host-name> lun=logical-unit-number.
+Change the storage administrator user to storageintegrationadmin user and re-launch the XIV XCLI tool

+- 10. Create a new Administrative Logical Unit (ALU) per each ESXi host.
+Use the following XCLI format: alu\create alu=<alu-name> host=<host-name> lun=logical-unit-number.
 Make sure that the LUN is in the 512-755 range. - 11.
 Launch Spectrum Control Base. - 12.
 Configure a fully qualified domain name for the Spectrum Control Base server and define a high-availability group.
-See "GUI - Defining a high-availability group" on page 31. - 13.
+See "GUI Defining a high-availability group" on page 32. - 13.
 Generate a self-signed Spectrum Control Base server certificate.
-See "GUI Managing server certificates" on page 32. - 14.
+See "GUI Managing server certificates" on page 33. - 14.
 Set up VASA credentials.
-See "GUI Setting the VASA credentials" on page - 15.
+See "GUI Setting the VASA credentials" on page 46. - 15.
 Enable the storageintegrationadmin to access the XIV storage resources.
-See "GUI - Entering the storage system credentials" on page 36. - 16.
+See "GUI Entering the storage system credentials" on page 40. - 16.
 Add the XIV storage system to the Spectrum Control Base.
-See "GUI Adding a storage system" on page 38. - 17.
+See "GUI Adding a storage system" on page 42. - 17.
 Add a new storage space.
-See "GUI Adding a storage space" on page 47. - 18.
-Add a VVOL-enabled service to the storage space.
-See "GUI Adding a storage service" on page 49. - 19.
-Define a storage resource and attach it to the VVOL-enabled service.
-See "GUI - Defining and attaching storage resources" on page 54. - 20.
+See "GUI Adding a storage space" on page 48. - 18.
+Add a VVol-enabled service to the storage space.
+See "GUI Adding a storage service" on page 50. - 19.
+Define a storage resource and attach it to the VVol-enabled service.
+See "GUI Defining and attaching storage resources" on page 55. - 20.
 Register Spectrum Control Base as a storage provider on VMware vCenter server.
-See "Registering Spectrum Control Base as a storage provider in vCenter server" on page 89. - 21.
-Launch the vWC and create a VVOL-enabled datastore.
+See "Registering Spectrum Control Base as a storage provider in vCenter server" on page 91. - 21.
+Launch the vWC and create a VVol-enabled datastore.
 Select the storage space that you defined as an underlying storage resource for the datastore.

-Creating a VVOL-enabled service on Spectrum Virtualize/Storwize storage systems
+Creating a VVol-enabled service on storage systems that run IBM Spectrum Virtualize

-The IBM Spectrum Control Base Edition introduces a comprehensive storage virtualization support, using VMware Virtual Volume (VVOL) technology.
+The IBM Spectrum Control Base Edition introduces a comprehensive storage virtualization support, using VMware Virtual Volume (VVol) technology.

-This section details how to create a VVOL-enabled storage service on Spectrum Virtualize/Storwize storage systems.
+This section details how to create a VVol-enabled storage service on storage systems that run IBM Spectrum Virtualize (7.6 or later).

-To create a VVOL-enabled storage service:
+To create a VVol-enabled storage service:

-- Enable VVOL utilization at the Spectrum Virtualize/Storwize side. - Create the service, using Spectrum Control Base.
+- Enable VVol utilization at the side of a storage system that runs IBM Spectrum Virtualize. - Create the service, using Spectrum Control Base.